Yandex Cloud

 • Continuously running Managed Service for ClickHouse® cluster (see Managed Service for ClickHouse® pricing).

-• Cloud Functions function usage (see Cloud Functions pricing).
+• Using the function in Cloud Functions (see Cloud Functions pricing).

 If you no longer need the resources you created, delete them.

-Create a DB for storing the Tracker dataCreate a DB for storing the Tracker data
+Create a database for storing your Tracker dataCreate a database for storing your Tracker data

 1. Navigate to the management console.